saikrishna-1996/saikrishna-1996.github.io/_pages/about.md

 ---

 I am a final year Masters (by research) student at
-<a href="https://mila.quebec/en/">Montreal Institute For Learning Algorithms (MILA)</a> , advised by <a href="http://liampaull.ca/">Dr. Liam Paull</a> .
-I am graduating in July 2019 (I think so)
+<a href="https://mila.quebec/en/">Montreal Institute For Learning Algorithms (MILA)</a> , advised by <a href="http://liampaull.ca/">Dr. Liam Paull</a> and [Prof. Yoshua Bengio](https://mila.quebec/en/person/bengio-yoshua/).
+I am graduating this summer!

 I work in the areas of Reinforcement Learning and Robotics.
 During my undergrad, I worked in computer vision and deep learning for robotics.
-I am also curious about various topics like theory of Reinforcement Learning, biologically plausible learning algorithms, generative models etc..
+My other research interests span over biologically plausible learning algorithms, cognitive-AI, generative models etc..

 When I am not doing research, I play chess (I recently became an International Master and won many International medals when I was a kid) and read physics and astronomy